 As a small boy, already a composer, Peter Cowdrey loved listening to the dawn chorus, but was deeply frustrated at its inaccessibility - too fast, too high - and resolutely resistant to being shoehorned into what his upbringing defined as music.
 After spending a substantial part of his childhood turning himself into an ornithologist, Peter is delighted that recent technology has come to his rescue, making it possible to crack the hidden codes of birdsong.
 He is on a mission to share them with the rest of the world, especially children.
-Other interests include site specific composition.
-More information can be found at Opera Unlimited, The Conference of Birds, and in this article from The Guardian.
+More information can be found at The Conference of Birds, Opera Unlimited, and in this article from The Guardian.
 His compositions can be heard on his soundcloud page.
-CDs of his work can be bought here.

 James de Winter is Secondary Professional Development Leader at the Science Learning Centre East of England, developing and supporting physics education.
 He is PGCE Physics tutor at the Faculty of Education, University of Cambridge and teaches on the Science Education MEd course.
 His website www.physicsandbirdsong.co.uk is a resource for teachers exploring ways of using spectrographs of birdsong as a physics education tool.